 Live Healthy Oberlin, partnering worksites, community organizations, and schools use an assessment called the CHANGE tool to define areas for improvement, and to consider appropriate allocation of available resources.

 The Creating Healthy Communities program is funded by a grant from the Centers for Disease Control and Prevention (CDC) and Ohio Department of Health (ODH).

-Live Healthy Oberlin partner projects:
+A few examples of Live Healthy Oberlin partner projects:

 Healthy Kids - Parenting at Mealtime and Playtime Learning Collaborative - Oberlin Physicians